ronikobrosly/scipy_2022_causal_inference_tutorial/README.md

 Once the above is complete, you'll need to run the following commands:

-`python -m ipykernel install --user --name intro-to-causal-inference --display-name "Python (intro-to-causal-inference)"`
+`python -m ipykernel install --user --name causal_modeling --display-name "Python (causal_modeling)"`

 ### Start up jupyter lab and open a notebook

 In the terminal, execute `jupyter lab`.

 Navigate to the `notebooks` directory and open your notebook of choice.
 You will probably be asked which environment you would like to use with the notebook.
-Select the `Python (intro-to-causal-inference)` environment you created in the step above.
+Select the `Python (causal_modeling)` environment you created in the step above.

 ## Acknowledgements